Zimmerman case was not about race, juror tells CNN

-NEW YORK The George Zimmerman trial was not about race and the Florida neighbourhood watch volunteer was justified in firing the shot that killed Trayvon Martin because he feared for his life, one of the jurors told CNN on Monday.

-Juror B-37, a mother of two who grew up in a military family and used to have a permit to carry a concealed weapon, said she did not believe Zimmerman called police to report a suspicious person because the teenager was black.
+Juror B-37, a mother of two who grew up in a military family and used to have a permit to carry a concealed weapon, said she did not believe Zimmerman racially profiled the unarmed black teenager when he called police to report a suspicious person.

-"All of us thought race did not play a role," the juror told Anderson Cooper in an interview with her identity concealed about a case which has polarized the U.S. public over the past 16 months and prompted protests in several major cities.
+"All of us thought race did not play a role," the juror told Anderson Cooper in an interview with her identity concealed.

-A jury of six anonymous women - all white, except one - found Zimmerman not guilty of second-degree murder and manslaughter on Saturday after a three-week trial in which defence lawyers argued that he shot Martin in self-defence.

-After the verdict in Sanford, Florida, civil rights activists called for federal charges against the neighbourhood watchman, saying the trial failed to serve justice.
+Immediately following the verdict in Sanford, Florida, civil rights activists, who were convinced Zimmerman racially profiled Martin as a criminal, began calling for federal charges against the neighborhood watchman, saying the trial failed to serve justice.

-Police in California made several arrests late on Monday as anger at the acquittal flared in Los Angeles and Oakland.

-Los Angeles police arrested one person after a prayer vigil for Martin turned rowdy, while in Oakland, police made multiple arrests at a street protest.
-Officers did not say how many people were arrested.

 "There was a couple of them in there that wanted to find him guilty of something.
 And after hours and hours and hours of deliberating over the law, and reading it over and over and over again, we just decided there's no other way or place to go" but acquittal, she said.